-Also, of interest and easy to hike even with kids is the Katafyki canyon.
+Also, of interest and easy to hike even with kids is the Katafyki canyon while in Nafplio with school age and older kids.
 Formed by two vertical cliff faces there is a magical 2.5-kilometer trail hike that the whole family can do, even with small children.
 The myth is that Hades used this canyon route to come up from the Underworld in order to kidnap Persephone.
 There are also stories of fairies and legendary pirates.

 Fourth marvel of this area is the Fragthi cave, near Kilada.
 Archeological finds in this cave have proven that the oldest open sea voyage was made in the Aegean sometime around 11,000 BC.
 Archeologists believe that this ancient voyage maybe undertaken with a papyrila, a rowing boat made from many thick bundles of thin reeds or papyrus tied together with ropes.
 You can see a model of this at the Herakleidon Museum in Thissio in Athens.
-If your kids are older, you can visit the cave on foot by going down towards the sea from the village of Fourni.
+While enjoying your vacation in Nafplio, if your kids are older, you can visit the cave on foot by going down towards the sea from the village of Fourni.
 But if you have young children you might be better off visiting by boat which you can arrange by calling the Municipality of Ermionis at (+30) 27543-60028/29 and leaving from Kilada.